basho/riak_ensemble/doc/Readme.md

 ## Removing a node

-Nodes are removed by calling the manager's remove function (1), which calls the manager on the node in the cluster telling it to remove the other node.
+Nodes are removed by calling the manager's remove function (1).
 The request is forwarded to the root ensemble, whose leader will remove the node from its cluster state object and will gossip it to the remaining managers on its next periodic tick if succesful (3).
 Notice that that there is no mechanism to alert the manager of the removed node about its removal from the cluster, or that peers belonging to the removed node should be also removed.

 1. [riak_ensemble_manager:remove/2][].
 2. `{remove, Node}` clause of [riak_ensemble_manager:handle_call/3][]